AriMarkowitz/BirdCallClassifier/NEXT_STEPS.md

 ### 2. Iterative pseudo-labeling of unlabeled soundscapes
 Only 66 of 10,658 soundscape files have labels (1,478 segments).
 The other 10,593 files are unlabeled — this is a massive untapped resource.
 Past winners treated this as the #1 lever.

-- [ ] **Round 1: Generate pseudo-labels** — run current best model on all unlabeled soundscapes, segment into 5s windows, predict species probabilities.
-Filter by confidence threshold (e.g. keep predictions > 0.8).
+- [x] **Round 1: Generate pseudo-labels** — run current best model on all unlabeled soundscapes and all training data (for additiona secondar labels), segment into 5s windows, predict species probabilities.
+Filter by confidence threshold (e.g. keep predictions > 0.6).
+  - [ ] tune above paramter
 - [ ] **Round 2: Retrain with pseudo-labels** — add high-confidence pseudo-labeled segments to training set.
 Use soft labels (raw probabilities) instead of hard labels to reduce noise propagation.
 - [ ] **Round 3+: Iterate** — retrain → relabel → retrain.
 Each round improves the model's soundscape predictions, producing better pseudo-labels for the next round.
 Typically 2-3 rounds before diminishing returns.
 - [ ] **Pseudo-label filtering** — track prediction confidence across rounds.
 Remove samples where the model flip-flops (unstable predictions).
 Weight pseudo-labeled samples lower than ground-truth labeled samples in the loss.
+- [ ] **Train on Raw pseudo labels** - use raw probabilities for training

 ### 3. Focal loss
 - [x] **Replace BCELoss with focal loss** — implemented as `--loss focal` flag in train.py.
 Down-weights easy negatives (230+ absent species per segment), focuses gradients on hard positives.
 Default α=0.25, γ=2.0.